NC approves Medicaid expansion, reversing long opposition - Local News 8

 Associated Press

 RALEIGH, N.C.
-(AP) — The Republican-controlled North Carolina General Assembly has given final legislative approval to a Medicaid expansion agreement.
-Thursday’s state House vote reverses longstanding opposition to the measure, which now goes to expansion advocate and Democratic Gov. Roy Cooper for his expected signature.
+(AP) — The Republican-controlled North Carolina legislature has given final approval to a Medicaid expansion agreement.
+Thursday’s state House vote reverses longstanding opposition to the measure, which now goes to expansion advocate and Democratic Gov. Roy Cooper for his signature.
 GOP legislative leaders reached a deal earlier this month, wrapping up years of debate over whether the politically closely divided state should accept the federal government’s coverage for hundreds of thousands of low-income adults.
-North Carolina is one of 11 states that haven’t yet adopted expansion.
+North Carolina was one of 11 states that hadn’t yet adopted expansion.
 The bill contains one caveat: A state budget law must be passed before expansion can be carried out.